Sean Conway: Motivational Speaker, After Dinner, Awards, Educational Talks

 #GoSeanGo #World'sLongestTriathlon #Motivation #Resilience #WorldRecordSwim

-Sean Conway is an endurance adventurer.
-He has completed the world's longest Ultra Triathlon around the coast of mainland Britain.
+Sean Conway is an endurance adventurer with a taste for extreme challenges.
+Sean has completed the world's longest Ultra Triathlon.

-Sean Conway is adventurer and extreme endurance athlete.
-Sean is the first and only person in history to complete the Ultimate British Triathlon cycling, swimming and running the length of Britain.
+Sean Conway is the first and only person in history to complete the Ultimate British Triathlon cycling, swimming and running the length of Britain.
 The swim from Lands End to John O'Groats was a world-first and defied the critics who thought it impossible.
 In 2016, Sean took on an even bigger challenge: a self-supported continuous triathlon around the coast of Britain.
 Sean cycled, ran and swam more than 4,000 miles (the equivalent distance of London to New Delhi).
 Sean has pushed his limits beyond anything he has done before and the considerable public support (especially via social media) made a real difference.

 Widely admired for his endurance, courage, humour and inimitable style, Sean is a popular and entertaining motivational speaker.
 Sean encourages delegates to #FindYourBeard - to find the courage to tackle difficult challenges no matter what they may be, to develop resilience and to live life more adventurously.
 He delivers powerful messages around coping with set-backs, setting outrageous goals and completing them against the odds, keeping a positive attitude and staying motivated when it gets tough and succeeding in times of change and challenge.